-- 4. Perform the TLC analysis.
-Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
+4. Perform the TLC analysis: Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry. - 5.
-Visualize the TLC plate.
-Place the TLC plate under the UV lamp kept on the common bench.
-With a pencil, circle all the visible spots. - 6.
-Discard the eluent into the "Organic waste" bottle. - 7.
-Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
+Using tweezers, remove the plate, mark the eluent/solvent front with a pencil and let the plate air-dry.

+5. Visualize the TLC plate: Place the TLC plate under the UV lamp kept on the common bench.
+With a pencil, circle all the visible spots.

+6. Discard the eluent into the "Organic waste" bottle.

+- 7. Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
 Place your plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the schemes with your results).
-You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
+Results of your TLC analysis: You may complete these drawings to make a scheme of your TLC plates that can help you answer the following questions.
 The scheme will not be graded.